 This adds an unexpected smoky flavor to the classic dish that’s just subtle enough not to overtake the dish but notable enough to have everyone raving about how it’s absolutely delicious and the best crab imperial recipe they’ve tasted!

-Crab Imperial is a hot crab dip made up of lump crabmeat folded into a rich and creamy imperial sauce which, at its simplest, is a mixture of mayo, egg, and seasonings.
-It’s the ultimate creamy luxury as an ambed up version of a traditional deviled crab.
+Crab Imperial is a hot crab dip made up of lump crabmeat folded into a rich and creamy imperial sauce, which, at its simplest, is a mixture of mayo, egg, and seasonings.
+It’s the ultimate creamy luxury as an amped-up version of a traditional deviled crab.

 It’s a rich, indulgent, and incredibly easy crab recipe!
-And, this smoked version is the best crab imperial for special occasions, holiday dinners, and pairs with any holiday feast!
+This smoked version is the best crab imperial for special occasions and holiday dinners and pairs with any holiday feast!

 Once you have your crab meat, the rest of this great recipe is made up of pantry staples!